Sunday, November 17, 2024

 Some have thought and taught that Lazarus went to some kind of a waiting place and that he would not actually be with the Lord until after the final Day of Judgment.
 Some have believed that “Abraham’s bosom” (Luke 19:22) was a reference to this kind of side-room waiting place.
 It was the pleasant side, if you will, of the unseen Hadean realm, but it was not actually in the presence of the Lord.

-I remember hearing this interpretation when I was in college.
-A man I respected greatly showed us a large chart with circles and arrows.
+I remember hearing this interpretation in my earlier years.
+A man whom I respected greatly was preaching, and he showed us a large chart with circles and arrows.
 He said that Lazarus went to a waiting place, and he implied that Lazarus would not be with the Lord until after the Day of Judgment.
-I pictured a room off to the side, where one would wait until being summoned to meet a great dignitary.
+I pictured Lazarus and all faithful Christians in a room off to the side, the kind of room where people might wait until being summoned to meet a great dignitary.
 I have heard and seen this viewpoint presented several times since.

-However, that approach contradicts the scriptures discussed in the previous post, noted above.
-If one therefore proposes the idea that Christians today do not “depart and be with Christ” (Philippians 1:21) when they die, that presents a major, irreconcilable conflict.
-That apparent conflict cause my friend to ask asked me his question about Lazarus.
+In my understanding, that "waiting-place" approach contradicts the scriptures discussed in the previous post, noted above.
+If, based on that understanding of Luke 16, one therefore proposes the idea that Christians today do not go to be with Christ when they die (Philippians 1:21), that presents a serious conflict.
+It was that apparent conflict which caused my friend to ask me his question about Lazarus.
 “If we go to be with Christ when we die, what about Lazarus and Abraham’s bosom?”

 We see a clear example of this at the Last Supper, the night before Jesus died.
 On that occasion the beloved disciple, probably John, “reclined on Jesus’ bosom.”
 That is, he lay on his side right beside the Lord.
 He was “on Jesus’ bosom” or at Jesus’ side.